NWLL Baseball Division Guide for Parents

 Choosing the Right League: Skill Often Matters More Than Age

-Divisions have recommended age ranges, but experience and skill level are often more important for the best player experience.
+Each division has a suggested age range, but your child’s experience and skill level are often more important for a good fit.

 NWLL Divisions Table